joagre/ratatoskr/README.md

 modules without any restrictions though.

-`#(` ... `)` defines a tuple, and placing a question mark before a variable informs the compiler that the variable should be treated as unbound, regardless of its previous state.
-Omitting the question mark prompts the compiler to ensure that the variable is already bound.
-At runtime, a check is conducted to verify that the bound variable matches the rvalue.
+`#(` ... `)` defines a tuple, and placing a question mark before a name informs the compiler that the name should be treated as unbound, regardless of its previous state.
+Omitting the question mark prompts the compiler to ensure that the name is already bound.
+At runtime, a check is conducted to verify that the bound name matches the rvalue.

 The `this` constructor calling itself might initially seem confusing.
-However, this is the final step a constructor must perform to actually initialize its member variables.
-The `:` notation is a way to call a function with **named** parameters, and a constructor can call itself using its member variables as named parameters.
+However, this is the final step a constructor must perform to actually initialize its member properties.
+The `:` notation is a way to call a function with **named** parameters, and a constructor can call itself using its member properties as named parameters.
 This self-referential mechanism is an integral part of Satie's support for functional encapsulation.